 after the novel by Iain Banks

-For three performers, string quintet and electronic instruments
+The piece is for three performers, string quintet and electronics

 In English with German surtitles